• Skip to primary navigation

 Overall, the choice between lemon extract and zest depends on personal preference or recipe requirements.

-However, it’s important to note that while extract contains higher concentrations of essential oils, it lacks the natural complexity that fresh zest offers.
+However, while extract contains higher concentrations of essential oils, it lacks the natural complexity that fresh zest offers.

 Flavor Intensity and Usage